+The UnidirectionalRecordChoiceType class is the type of the Has_Choice property.
+In the UML model, this class is associated with the <<choice>> UML stereotype, which specifies that only one of the available properties of the UnidirectionalRecordChoiceType class can be populated at any time.
 The property table of the UnidirectionalRecordChoiceType class is given in Table 3-5.

 Table 3-5.
 Properties of the UnidirectionalRecordChoiceType class